keijiro/Pix2Pix/README.md

 At the moment, it's implemented in naïve C# and hasn't been optimized by any mean.
 It takes about 5 minutes to inference a single image.
-Personally, I'm pretty optimistic about performance because there are a bunch of established approaches to optimize neural network inference.
+Personally, I'm optimistic about performance because there are many established approaches to optimize neural network inference.

 [pix2pix]: https://github.com/phillipi/pix2pix
 [interactive demo]: https://affinelayer.com/pixsrv/